 More accurately, this one shows no signs of life what so ever. power button pressed down and no power, no fans, no motions, keyboards do not power up in the USB ports. checked the basic fuses on the back of the board. no good.
 But all hope is not lost really!
 Even if I can’t recover the board the Anthracite case is useful.
 It can be transplanted into an older retail ouya as I can easily install the UF.L Connectors.

 Anthracite Ouya #5 labeled “Update problems” – Works!

 This is one the funniest units out of the whole pile!
 All I had to do is plug it in and let it update.
 No special tricks or anything!
-Was perfectly fine afterwards.
+It was perfectly fine afterward.
 I have no clue what the buyer was talking about with this one!

 Anthracite Ouya #6 labeled “Pairing Problems” – Works!